polyphony-chat/docs/docs/Protocol Specifications/core.md

 HTTP API routes marked as sensitive actions require a header `X-P2-Sensitive-Solution`, where the header value represents the second factor of authentication chosen.

+#### 4.1.1 Sensitive Solutions

+Sensitive actions are authorized using so-called "Sensitive solutions".
+The concrete way to derive a sensitive solution depends on the authentication (authn)/authorization (authz) standard used in tandem with polyproto.
+Deriving a valid sensitive solution through the use of an actors private identity keys must not be possible, as sensitive solutions act as a second layer of authentication to prevent identity takeover if a private identity key were to be leaked.

 !!! example

-    If the chosen second factor of authentication is TOTP, the value of this header is the current TOTP verification code.
-If the chosen second factor of authentication is a password, then the value of this header is to be that password.
+    If the chosen second factor of authentication is TOTP, the value of this header is to be the current TOTP verification code, or to be derived from the current TOTP verification code.
+    If the chosen second factor of authentication is a password, then the value of this header is to be that passwords' hash value.
+Client and server must of course agree on how the sensitive solution is to be generated and validated.

+Sensitive solutions are only used in actor ⇄ actor home-server communications, never in actor ⇄ foreign server communications.
+It is unsafe to use sensitive solutions as described in this chapter for actor ⇄ foreign server communications.

 ### 4.2 Key trials